Best Cold-Weather Sleeping Bags of 2023

 Cold-Weather Sleeping Bags: The Verdict

-The Western Mountaineering Kodiak MF wins our award for Best Cold-Weather Sleeping Bag Overall due to its supreme warmth, comfort, and water-repelling capabilities.
+The Western Mountaineering Kodiak MF wins our award for the best cold-weather sleeping bag due to its superior warmth, comfort, and water-repelling capabilities.

 For a budget option that will keep you warm without the nifty features of the Kodiak, the Kelty Cosmic 0 or the Marmot Trestles 0 are well worth checking out, especially for car campers.
 And if weight savings and packability are a priority, the Western Mountaineering Versalite 10 is our pick of the bunch.